masozow/iron_coding_challenge/README.md

 ### Getting Started

-To run the program, navigate to the project directory and execute the following command:
+To run the program, navigate to the project directory that's called "old_phone" and execute the following command:

 `dotnet run`